jlquinn/xbows-driver/doc/spec.md

 restoring after it is used!
 This requires monitoring the key for a keypress and reinstalling the keymap after the key is released.

+Further investigation indicates that the keyboard gives us the signal to reinstall driver layer settings.
+Normally when we send 0c to the keyboard, it returns 0c.
+When FnX is pressed and switches us to a different layer, we see something like 0c/0b03, indicating a switch to layer 03.
+When the FnX key is released, we see 0c/0b05, indicating a return to driver layer.
+This is the cue to reinstall driver layer settings.

 ## Driver Mode flashlight